port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

       "execute": {
         "roles": ["Env-moderator"],
         "users": [],
-        "ownedByTeam": true
+        "ownedByTeam": true // changed from false
       }
     }
   }
 }
 ```

-Will allow **every user**, regardless of its Roles, to perform the Action "delete_env" on "Env" Entities that belong to a team he is a part of (entities that have the `team` property set).
+Will allow **every user**, regardless of its Roles, to perform the Action "delete_env" on "Env" Entities that belong to a team he is a part of (entities that have the [`team` property](../port-components/entity#teams-and-ownership) set).

 :::info
 The `team` field is not mandatory!
 You can give a user access to create "Env", regardless of their team.